dhis2/dhis2-docs-translations/fr/dhis2-user-manual-en.md

     In many countries indicators are assigned a code.

+6. (Optional) In the **Color** field, assign a color to reprersent the indicator.

+7. (Optional) In the **Icon** field, assign an icon to illustrate the meaning of the indicator.

-6. In the **Description** field, type a brief, informative description of the indicator and how it is calculated.
+8. In the **Description** field, type a brief, informative description of the indicator and how it is calculated.

-7. If you want to apply an annualization factor during the calculation of the indicator, select **Annualized**.
+9. If you want to apply an annualization factor during the calculation of the indicator, select **Annualized**.

     Typically, an annualized indicator's numerator is multiplied by a factor of 12, and the denominator is for instance a yearly population figure.
 This allows for monthly coverage values to be calculated with yearly population figures.

-8. Select the number of **Decimals in data output**.
+10. Select the number of **Decimals in data output**.

-9. Select an **Indicator type**.
+11. Select an **Indicator type**.

     This field determines a factor that will automatically be applied during the calculation of the indicator.
 Possible choices are determined by the indicator types.
 For example, a "Percent" indicator will automatically be multiplied by a factor of 100 when exported to the data mart, so that it will display as a percentage.

-10. (Optional) Assign one or multiple **Legends**.
+12. (Optional) Assign one or multiple **Legends**.

-11. In the **URL** field, enter a link, for example a link to an indicator registry, where a full metadata description of the indicator can be made available.
+13. In the **URL** field, enter a link, for example a link to an indicator registry, where a full metadata description of the indicator can be made available.

-12. (Optional) Enter a **Category option combination for aggregate data export.**.
+14. (Optional) Enter a **Category option combination for aggregate data export.**.

     You use this setting to map aggregated data exported as raw data to another server.
 Typically you do this type of data exchange mapping when you want to create anonymous aggregated data from patient data recorded in programs (event data).

-13. (Optional) Enter an **Attribute option combination for aggregate data export.**.
+15. (Optional) Enter an **Attribute option combination for aggregate data export.**.

     You use this setting to map aggregated data exported as raw data to another server.
 Typically you do this type of data exchange mapping when you want to create anonymous aggregated data from patient data recorded in programs (event data).

-14. If applicable, enter custom attributes values, for example **Classification** or **Collection method**.
+16. If applicable, enter custom attributes values, for example **Classification** or **Collection method**.

     > **Note**
     >
     > You create custom attributes in the **Maintenance** app: **Other** > \> **Attributes**.

-15. Click **Edit numerator**.
+17. Click **Edit numerator**.

     1. Type a clear description of the numerator.